numfocus/gsoc/organization/operations.md

 their contact information.
 Mentors should be given access to numfocus mentoring mailing list.

-## Sub Org Administrators

-Each project/organization under NumFOCUS umbrella for GSoC should have one administrator.

-The **sub-org admins** are responsible for

-- provide a list of projects ideas to **organization administrator**
-- advertise the application to the project/organization they represent
-- connect users with NumFOCUS profile
-- request to **organization administrator** a minimum and a maximum number of slots
-- assign mentors and students to available slots

 ## Timeline for Organization Administrators

 *January*: Ask NumFOCUS if they want to participate.
 Preferably with help of NumFOCUS staff